tuhdo/documentations/Docs/english/elinkvm_guide.md

 To connect to an eLinkKVM device, a network connection between a local computer and an eLinkKVM device is required.
 The connection can either be:

-- *Direct connect*: An Ethernet cable connects directly between a local computer and an eLinkKVM device.
+- *Direct connect*: An ethernet cable connects directly between a local computer and an eLinkKVM device.

 - *Local Area Network*: Both the local computer and an eLinkKVM device are connected to a local area network (LAN). eLinkKVM is plugged to the router of the network.

 - *Over the Internet*: an eLinkKVM device is provided with a static address for a local computer to access it anywhere in the world.

 When a connection is established, its network interface must be configured in the operating system of the local computer.
-Currently,only Windows is supported.
+Currently, only Windows is supported.

 #### Windows ####